 Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

-Saturday's game between the No. 10 Baylor Bears (8-0) and No. 24 Miami Hurricanes (8-0) squaring off at Frost Bank Center has a projected final score of 70-66 (according to our computer prediction) in favor of Baylor, who is listed as a slight favorite by our model.
-The game will start at 5:00 PM ET on December 16.
+Saturday's contest features the No. 10 Baylor Bears (8-0) and the No. 24 Miami Hurricanes (8-0) facing off at Frost Bank Center (on December 16) at 5:00 PM.
+This matchup, according to our computer prediction, will result in a 70-66 win for Baylor.

-The Bears enter this matchup following a 99-37 win over Delaware State on Thursday.
+The Bears head into this contest after a 99-37 victory over Delaware State on Thursday.

-In their last game on Thursday, the Bears earned a 99-37 victory against Delaware State.
-The Hurricanes' most recent contest on Friday ended in a 75-70 victory against DePaul.
-In the Bears' win, Bella Fontleroy led the way with a team-high 14 points (adding 11 rebounds and one assist).
-Jasmyne Roberts totaled 16 points, seven rebounds and one assist for the Hurricanes.
+In their last time out, the Bears won on Thursday 99-37 against Delaware State.
+The Hurricanes won their last matchup 75-70 against DePaul on Friday.
+Bella Fontleroy's team-leading 14 points led the Bears in the victory.
+Jasmyne Roberts scored a team-high 16 points for the Hurricanes in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!